coinForRich/coin-for-rich/README.md

 - Configurations for fetchers: `./fetchers/config/constants.py`
 - Depending on the problems you encounter, you may want to adjust variables in those files
 ## Customizing the App Image <a name="hacking_customappimg"></a>
-- After customizing, simply rebuild it and re-run: `docker-compose build --no-cache && docker-compose up -d`
+- After customizing, simply rebuild it and re-run: `docker compose build --no-cache && docker compose up -d`
 - More documentation on customization are to be written
 ## Running without Docker Compose <a name="hacking_runwodc"></a>
 You can still develop, customize and run this app without Docker Compose.
 However, you may want to run the two containers of Timescaledb/Postgres and Redis and note that you may have to spend some time setting up cron jobs (to refresh materialized views).